 Department News - Spring 2017Drama Graduate Program Name Change

 The Tufts Drama Graduate program officially changed its name from "PhD in Drama" to "PhD in Theatre & Performance Studies".
 This change marks the exciting curricular and pedagogical developments that have occurred over the past year and where the Graduate Program is heading under the direction of Associate Professor and Director of Graduate Studies, Noe Montez.
 Learn more about our graduate program.

 Next was the Choreographer's Showcase, which featured artists from the School of Arts & Sciences and the School of the Museum of Fine Arts for an afternoon of new work and works-in-progress with works by Annahstasia Enuke, Eve Feldberg, Liz Malaene, Annie Roome, and guests.
 Academic advisor: Danny McCusker.

-Fantastic performances this evening by students in the Spring Dance Concert hosted by the Tufts Department of Drama and Dance!
+Fantastic performances this evening by students in the Spring Dance Concert hosted by the Tufts Department of Theatre, Dance, and Performance Studies!
 Congratulations to all the seniors on their final dance performances! – Anthony Monaco via Facebook post

 Desire Under the Elms, By Eugene O'Neill, Directed by Heather S. Nathans